fruit-bat/pico-zxspectrum/README.md

 ## Issues
 USB host mode required for keyboard input still seems to need a [patch to the Pico SDK](https://github.com/raspberrypi/tinyusb/pull/7/files) version of TinyUSB.
 The patch seems to work very reliably unless the keyboard is removed and reconnected, which causes the Pico to 'panic'.

+The Z80 is interrupted at the end of each frame at 60hz.
+The original Spectrum wrote frames at 50hz, so some code runs more frequently than it used to.

 Some of the FAT SPI routines need to be kept in RAM, needs to be documented.